AMHaag/tw-color-app/notes.md

 ## Logic
  - Rewrite the algo in TS
+	- Write conversion from RGB to HSL and back
+	- Parse the TW-P csv into json

 - Check if valid hexcode
 	- != Display help message
  - Check if input is existing TW Color
  	- == Display Modal